01 of 07

 Starting a Square Knot

 To start a square knot, cross one side of the cord over the other side.
-I am demonstrating by passing the left side of the cord over the right side of the cord.
-It can be done which ever way you are most comfortable.
+We are demonstrating by passing the left side of the cord over the right side of the cord.
+It can be done whichever way you are most comfortable.
 Just remember which cord you passed over though!Continue to 3 of 7 below.

 03 of 07